Elizakats/nation-assignment/README.md

 - DB_USERNAME
 - DB_PASSWORD

+You may initialize your database with [nation.sql](https://github.com/Elizakats/nation-assignment/blob/main/server/docs/nation.sql)

 ## Client
 The client is an Angular application rendering 3 screens.

 Build with Node v14.17.5, npm V6.14.14 on Angular 14.1